A new landmark takes shape

 Hear architects David Chipperfield, Jan Parth, Franziska Rusch and Hubert Pawela speak about creating a public building for the history and future of the Nobel Prize.

-Jan Parth, architect at David Chipperfield Architects, answers questions about the project in the three short films below.
+Jan Parth, architect at David Chipperfield Architects, answers questions about the project in seven short films below.

 Where did you find inspiration for the building?